hashicorp/packer/website/source/docs/builders/alicloud-ecs.html.md

 ### Service endpoints:

-Considering network connectivities amond different countries, it's highly recommended to set the service endponit to the corresponding one described in our [official website](https://www.alibabacloud.com/help/doc-detail/25489.htm).
+Considering network connectivities among different countries, it's highly recommended to set the service endpoint to the corresponding one described in our [official website](https://www.alibabacloud.com/help/doc-detail/25489.htm).
 Default `endpoint` is `https://ecs-cn-hangzhou.aliyuncs.com.`

 Usage: